AlexanderGomes/CMU-Disk-Oriented-Storage-Manager/README.md

 ### Distributed

-- [x] Utilized Paxos for leader election, ensuring agreement on values by a quorum of nodes.
+- **Paxos for Leader Election**: Utilized Paxos for leader election, ensuring agreement on values by a quorum of nodes.
-- [x] Established Heartbeats to enable any node to detect leader failures and initiate an election.
+- **Heartbeats**: Established Heartbeats to enable any node to detect leader failures and initiate an election.
-- [x] Deployed Multi-Paxos and total order broadcasting to maintain consistency and query order.
+- **Multi-Paxos and Total Order Broadcasting**: Deployed Multi-Paxos and total order broadcasting to maintain consistency and query order.
-- [x] Addressed split brain scenarios by implementing a quorum system to ensure consistency.
+- **Split Brain Scenarios**: Addressed split brain scenarios by implementing a quorum system to ensure consistency.
-- [x] Employed gRPC for executing queries across all nodes in the system.
+- **gRPC**: Employed gRPC for executing queries across all nodes in the system.
-- [x] Developed a custom TCP server to ensure node awareness and keep clients updated on the leader node.
+- **Custom TCP Server**: Developed a custom TCP server to ensure node awareness and keep clients updated on the leader node.

 ### Query Engine

-- [x] Parsed SQL queries efficiently.
+- **SQL Parsing**: Parsed SQL queries efficiently.
-- [x] Developed a rule-based planner.
+- **Rule-based Planner**: Developed a rule-based planner.
-- [x] Optimized join algorithm to enhance query execution.
+- **Join Algorithm Optimization**: Optimized join algorithm to enhance query execution.
-- [x] Implemented graceful handling of process termination to prevent data loss or corruption in the buffer pool.
+- **Graceful Termination Handling**: Implemented graceful handling of process termination to prevent data loss or corruption in the buffer pool.
-- [x] Ensured thread-safe code for manipulating numerous pages with diverse queries.
+- **Thread-safe Code**: Ensured thread-safe code for manipulating numerous pages with diverse queries.

 ### Buffer Pool Manager